 Quantum computing technology, once progressed through its present nascent stages, may initially see its adoption limited to those major players with substantial resources.
-This potential inequality in access to quantum computing resources could lead to market imbalances if large institutions or entities use their quantum-derived-derived technological advantage to maximum effect.
-In the medium-to-long term, this could impact competition, distort market competition and affect the proper functioning of markets if not properly managed.
+This potential inequality in access to quantum computing resources could lead to market imbalances if large institutions or entities use their quantum-derived technological advantage to maximum effect.
+In the medium-to-long term, this could impact competition, distort market competition, and affect the proper functioning of markets more generally if not properly managed.

-Several UK headquartered Globally Systemically Important Banks have already emerged as early adopters and researchers of quantum computing, collaborating as they have with technology providers to develop quantum products and services in some cases as far back as 2017.
-In building dedicated research teams to formalise use cases and creating patents and real-world applications to enhance processes, these firms already have a clear first-mover advantage. it is a realistic possibility that this initial head start could result in market imbalances emerging over time as other firms race to catch up.
+Several UK-headquartered Global Systemically Important Banks have already emerged as early adopters and researchers of quantum computing, collaborating as they have with technology providers to develop quantum products and services in some cases as far back as 2017.
+In building dedicated research teams to formalise use cases, create patents, and develop real-world applications to enhance processes, these firms already have a clear first-mover advantage.
+It is a realistic possibility that this initial head start could result in market imbalances emerging over time as other firms race to catch up.

 Fostering collaboration and shared learning could help counteract potential disparities with market distorting-effects emerging.
 Collaborative efforts such as sector working groups, shared research initiatives, and partnerships between financial institutions, technology providers, and regulators, could promote a more inclusive approach to quantum computing adoption.
-By engaging in joint projects and sharing knowledge, resources, and best practices, organisations of all sizes could benefit from advancements in quantum computing, all the while mitigating potential distortions.
+By engaging in joint projects, pooling resources, and sharing knowledge and best practices, organisations of all sizes could benefit from advancements in quantum computing more quickly, all the while mitigating potential distortions.
 This may deliver a more balanced transition across the sector as a whole.

 Equally, providing suppliers with access to quantum computing technology will be important.
-An ecosystem of technology vendors, open-source communities and research hubs has already been established within the quantum computing industry, largely ingesting and being provided quantum computing resources via the cloud.
+An ecosystem of technology vendors, open-source communities and research hubs has already been established within the quantum computing industry, largely being provided quantum technology resources via the cloud.
 This is important; applications based on quantum computing will need both classical and quantum compute resources working together to develop and implement new applications.
-IBM, AWS and Azure among others offer such quantum computing machines, with consumption models similar to classical compute resources.
+IBM, AWS and Azure (among others) offer such quantum computing machines, with consumption models similar to classical compute resources.
 Access to quantum machines via APIs through the cloud will allow for fair and level access to quantum computing services for potential suppliers.

-At a more granular level, there are several learning and knowledge sources such as the open-source community Qiskit, a community surrounding a software development kit that allows user to build and run quantum computing algorithm.
-This has developed resources for IT professionals to build their skills and knowledge around quantum computing.
-The quantum computing community has a myriad of learning resources that spans the width of quantum computing, starting with technical education and passing through worked examples to allow a student to build and run quantum algorithms.
+At a more granular level, there are several learning and knowledge sources.
+This includes the opensource community Qiskit, a community surrounding a software development kit that allows users to build and run quantum computing algorithms and has led to the development of resources for IT professionals to build their skills and knowledge around quantum computing.

+More generally, the quantum computing community has a myriad of learning resources that spans the width of quantum computing, starting with technical education and passing through worked examples to allow a student to build and run quantum algorithms.
 Part of these resources also detail specific worked examples applicable to financial services examples, including credit risk analysis, portfolio optimisation and others.
 The emerging community also provides hackathons, summer schools and a support network of community advocates to drive open engagement and learning.
 The volume and detail of learning material available for free within this and other communities ensures that the whole financial services sector has access to relevant and detailed training for them to build competencies and skills within their organisation.